soham595/imgCompressor/README.md

 SETUP The Project ->

-Install package:
+virtualenv djangoenv
+cd djangoenv
+cd Scripts
+activate

-> pip install django-livereload-server
+pip install -r requirements.txt

 Add 'livereload' to the INSTALLED_APPS, before 'django.contrib.staticfiles' if this is used: